mikarinneoracle/app1/README.md

 Create a new build and configure as follows.

 ## Add Git repository
-Use the repository of your project and specify branch
+Use the repository of your project and specify branch.

 ## Build steps